aymericbeaumet/vim-symlink/readme.md

 Plug 'aymericbeaumet/vim-symlink'
 ```

-Note the optional dependency to [vim-bbye](https://github.com/moll/vim-bbye):
+There is an optional dependency to
-it is used to consistenly wipeout buffers without impacting the windows
+[vim-bbye](https://github.com/moll/vim-bbye), which is used to consistenly
+wipe buffers without impacting the windows order.
+A fallback implementation
-order.
-A fallback implementation is present, but vim-bbye is more robust.
+is present in vim-symlink, the one in vim-bbye is more robust.

 ## Usage